AbleTech/question_selector/README.md

 #####Arguments:
 - `jsonConfig`: a json object containing a the questions, answers and results.
 The structure of this file can be found [here](#json-config)
-- `triggerElement`: a jquery object containing the element which will be clicked on to open the QuestionSelector
 - `options` a object containing optional configuration values:
   + *container*: a jquery object containing the element which will contain the QuestionSelector.
 Defaults to 'main', or if there is no 'main' element then uses 'body'